f-dx/Demystifying-Hive-Mind-Society---ebook/readme.md

 2. Popularization as a tool for hidden communication via multiple channels
 3. Proposes material compensation (bribes, corruption, black schemes) for the system support and popularization
 4. Used for threatening and manipulations against those who are not connected or partially connected
 5. Prevents any attempts for direct and honest communication about the tool usage.
-The tool itself is a kind of a "tabu".
+The tool itself is a kind of a "taboo"
-6. Discriminative policies for selecting job candidates based on "connected" / "disconnected" status
+6. Discriminative policies for selecting job candidates based on "connected"/"disconnected" status

 ### Streets behavior

 1. Society members instructed about micro-tasks through neural interfaces - all for rewards and gamification using BCI
-2. Block a person - car incidents, block a car, block a street, block someone in a transport, etc.
+2. Block a person - car incidents, block a car, block a street, block someone in transport, etc.
 3. Non-direct threatening - shouting, whispering relevant words, etc.
 4. Gaslighting - organized scenes designed specifically for someone
 5. Support a person of interest - provides guidance and support for selected ones - those who support the system